xanxer6rB/forge-kasm/README.md

 # UPDATE - Everything has now been conolidated into a Dockerfile

-# How-to-Play forge-gui-desktop using KasmVNC - forge-kasmvnc
+# How-to-Play forge-gui-desktop using linuxserver/baseimage-kasmvnc - forge-kasm

 # To create the image
 docker build -t forge-kasm .